-We are now offering advanced Foundations II training and IDA II opportunities.
+We are now offering advanced Foundations II: Next Level Training and IDA II opportunities.

 Mercy Corps Northwest is excited to announce the launch of Business Foundations II and a new IDA II program!
-After years of planning, Foundations and IDA II are finally piloting on October 17th, 2012.
+After years of planning, Foundations and IDA II are finally here.
 The programs will focus on expanding beyond basic business knowledge by introducing more advanced marketing, pricing, and finance techniques.

 “For the past two years, students have been completing Foundations 1 and asking us, ‘Now what?’
 The Foundations II class and IDA II program are the next steps for entrepreneurs who have passed the startup phase and are addressing a different set of issues,” says Women’s Business Center Manager Randhi Wilson.

 Business Foundations II – Advanced Business Knowledge for Entrepreneurs

 Foundations II is geared towards both graduates of Foundations I and existing business owners who want to expand their business knowledge.
 “Foundations II is for those clients who have been in business for a while and are ready to take their business to the next level,” explains Erica Strachan, WBC Assistant Manager at Mercy Corps Northwest.
 “The focus of the class is on skills and knowledge that will allow you to grow your business.”